• Home

 Read More About Impacts to Property Values

-Most importantly don't sign anything until the Transmission line receives approval for all segments form all the states it crosses!
+Most importantly don't sign anything without consulting a lawyer.
+The Company cannot exercise eminent domain until te line is approved by your state agency/ Transmission line receives approval for all segments form all the states it crosses!

 Things to Consider: